brunogomes01/brunogomes01/README.md

 <h1 align="center">Hi 👋, I'm Bruno</h1>
 <h3 align="center">A financial market professional in career transition.
-Diving into the world of Technology, Data Science, AI and Analytics.</h3>
+Diving into the world of Data Science, AI and Analytics.</h3>

 - 🔭 I’m currently working with **Data Science & AI**